|NEWS & REVIEWS|

 Estate housing is in the main from the nineteenth century and farm buildings come from this time also.
 As such, they are worth conserving since history can be read from the mortar.

 The surveying and architectural team at Ogilvy Chalmers are key to a sound maintenance and conservation programme.

 The Winton Castle's collections of furniture and artwork have come from grand tours since the eighteenth century.
 This included a shopping trip to Rome for a Caravaggio (since sold – sadly) and scouring the Turkish Empire whilst on diplomatic duty.

 The contents of four great houses ended up, to a large part, at Winton.
-The castle has therefore had the pick of the bunch – whilst the National Gallery benefitted from the odd Gainsborough!
+The castle has therefore had the pick of the bunch, while the National Gallery has benefited from the odd Gainsborough!